Art for One Drop — Specialty Microsite & Digital Campaign

 What I Learned

 Designing a cause-based microsite requires clarity and empathy.
-Balancing storytelling, data visualization, and auction logistics taught
+Balancing storytelling, data visualization, and auction logistics taught me to simplify complex information while retaining brand sophistication.

 What I’d Improve Next